 - You are not in bankruptcy.

-- You do not use a Koho bank account.
+- Do not use a Koho bank account.

 If you meet these conditions, you can easily access fast and transparent financial help through Alter Cash.
 Whether you’re 18 or 58, we help you manage life’s urgent expenses confidently — from unexpected bills to short-term needs.